The Best 10 Secluded Dominican Republic Beaches

 Playa Punta Popy runs east of Las Terrenas on the Samana peninsula and is a continuation of its beach.
 It gets cleaner and less visited the further away from the town you get.
 The facilities include some basic bars and beach restaurants with restrooms and loungers.
 The beach is suitable for swimming and snorkelling as well as walking or kitesurfing.

 Try to avoid Sundays, if you don’t like crowds, as locals gather for picnics and parties accompanied with loud music.
 After all, Dominicans also like spending time at the beach.
-During the rest of the week, though, chances are no one will bother you.
+During the rest of the week, though, chances are you’ll have this pretty Dominican Republic beach all to yourself.

 Located only a short drive from Bavaro, this golden sand beach is often cited as one of Caribbean’s best for its fine sand and beautiful palm trees.